gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 ring for it, how's that?"

 Vaszlav spread his hands helplessly.
 "I am sorry, *sra*, but I cannot.
-I paid two quarters five pence for it myself, and---"
+I paid two quarters five pence for it myself, and—"

 "What about goods in trade?"
 Niquolas interrupted.
 He elbowed Fraederiq.
 "We've been doing some carving, haven't we?
 We figure